 If you're all in on Spotify, you'll want to know about how Spotify Connect works in the smart home.

-Read on to find out what Spotify Connect is, how to set it up and which speakers, TVs, receivers, smartwatches and headphones are compatible.
+Read on to find out what Spotify Connect is, how to set it up and which smart speakers, TVs, receivers, smartwatches and headphones are compatible.

 Spotify Connect: What does it do?

-This turns your phone, tablet or computer into a remote control but also does a couple of helpful things.
+This turns your phone, tablet or computer into a remote control, but also does a couple of helpful things.
 It frees up your phone to allow you to take phone calls without interrupting your music (as it would with Bluetooth) and saves your phone's battery too.

-Spotify boasts that you can also switch devices "without skipping a beat" â now, that's not 100% true as it's not always instantaneous when the music is already playing (this will also depend on your broadband), but we much prefer switching via Spotify Connect than with Bluetooth.
-One handy feature is that when you switch Spotify Connect alters the volume of the speaker or other audio device to match.
+Spotify boasts that you can also switch devices "without skipping a beat" â now, that's not 100% true as it's not always instantaneous when the music is already playing (this will also depend on your connection speed), but we much prefer switching via Spotify Connect than with Bluetooth.
+One handy feature is that when you switch, Spotify Connect alters the volume of the speaker or other audio device to match.

 Spotify Connect also streams your tunes in 320kbps, the highest quality available, even if you've selected a lower quality on your phone.
 There are plenty of reasons to use Spotify Connect and familiarise yourself with what it can do.

-We've found that Spotify Connect complements voice controls in the home for Spotify users very nicely.
-For some things, voice works great â "Alexa, play the Wine Goes In playlist or Hey Google, play hip hop.
+We've found that Spotify Connect complements voice controls in the home for Spotify users very nicely as well.
+For some things, voice works great â "Alexa, play the Wine Goes In playlist" or "Hey Google, play hip hop."

-But for other things â a track from the Stranger Things soundtrack that you can't remember the name of (or the names of the two composers) say, or something like Spotify's Daily Mix 1 which voice assistants seem to struggle to handle â getting your phone out is just quicker and less annoying for everyone else in the room.
+But for other things â a track from the Stranger Things soundtrack that you can't remember the name of (or the names of the two composers) say, or something like Spotify's Daily Mix 1 which voice assistants seem to struggle to handle â getting your phone out is just quicker and less annoying all round.

 Spotify Connect: How to get started